seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 Yes, you can easily upgrade from the Free Plan to the Paid Plan using your Seatsurfing administrator account.

 #### Can I switch betweens Plans?
-Yes, you can upgrade and downgrade your plan once per month.
+Yes, you can upgrade and downgrade at any time.

 #### How is the Paid Plan billed?
 The Paid Plan is paid upfront at the beginning of the subscription cycle.
 Changes in your user amount will be added to/subtracted from the invoice of the next subscription cycle.